Justice for Deadly Rollover Roof Crush Accidents | Injury / Paralysis

 What is a Rollover Accident?

-A rollover occurs when a vehicle flips either onto its side or its roof.
+A rollover roof crush accident occurs when a vehicle flips either onto its side or its roof.
 This can occur either as a result of impact or through vehicular maneuvers.
 Certain maneuvers, such as a double lane change, may cause the vehicle to rollover.
 Sometimes, this can occur due to driver error or malfeasance.
 For example, excessive speeding may precipitate a rollover.
 However, rollovers may also occur due to design defects in cars.
 According to the National Highway Traffic Safety Administration, SUVs are more prone to rollover than passenger cars because of their center of gravity.
 SUVs are taller and narrower than passenger cars which is a risk factor for a rollover.
 Pickup trucks have an even higher risk of rollover than do SUVs.

 Design defects causing rollover accidents